SophiaShilkina/SophiaShilkina/README.md

 </h1>

 <h3 align="center">
-  ...and I am a Python developer with experience working with Django, FastAPI, Sqlalchemy.
+  ...and I am a Python developer with experience working with Django and FastAPI.
 </h3>